stephenkeegan/omicsTranslationAD/setup.md

 {: .r}

-Once the installation has finished, copy and paste the following commands into the console to verify that both packages installed correctly.
+Once the installation has finished, copy and paste the following commands into the console to verify that all packages installed correctly.

 ~~~
 library(tidyverse)